-Travel health and safety
+Travel health information

-Use this list to find the travel health clinic nearest you.
 Visit the clinic or your health care provider six weeks before you travel.

 Plan in advance, check with your doctor and avoid problems at airport security screening.

 What you need to know before you travel to another country to receive specific medical care, also known as "medical tourism".